ICJIA/icjia-accessibility-portal/content/faqs.md

 **Why this matters for you:**

-The web team can help because they've been doing this work for years.
-They understand the technical requirements, have experience with accessibility testing tools, and can guide you on best practices for documents, images, and content you create.
-They're not learning this from scratch — they're sharing expertise they've built over time.
+If you create content — reports, presentations, social media posts, videos, PDFs, or any public-facing documents — **you** are responsible for making that content accessible.
+The web team can share what they know about accessibility principles, but the actual work of making content accessible falls to the people creating that content: Communications, Research & Analysis, FSGU, and other units that publish materials.

-**The bottom line:** ICJIA's web team isn't new to accessibility.
-What's new is the deadline that now applies to everyone creating public-facing content.
-The web team is a valuable resource precisely because they've been prioritizing accessibility long before it became a legal mandate.
+**The bottom line:** ICJIA's web team has been doing website accessibility for years.
+What's new is the deadline that now applies to **all content creators**.
+The compliance standard is the same, but the tools and skills needed for document, video, and social media accessibility are different from web development — and that work belongs to the people creating the content.

 ### I see the countdown timer.
 Is this for website compliance only?